 An intense case of deja vu, taken to the extreme.

-about 1 month ago Paris Pearl said:
+2 months ago Paris Pearl said:

 Your writing style is so deep, rich, and beautiful that I could probably live off it if it were food:) Every description simply blows me away.
 You definitely have a gift, and the expression of ideas within this piece shows that you're putting it to good use!

 Beautiful descriptions... sucked me in with its powerful imagery....